blarney-lang/blarney/README.md

 State machines are a common way of defining the control-path of a circuit.
-They are typically expressed by doing case-analysis of the current-state and manually setting the next-state.
-Quite often however, they can be expressed more neatly in a [Recipe](http://mn416.github.io/blarney/Blarney-Recipe.html) -- a simple imperative language with various control-flow statements.
+They are typically expressed by doing case-analysis of the current state and manually setting the next state.
+Quite often however, they can be expressed more neatly in a [Recipe](http://mn416.github.io/blarney/Blarney-Recipe.html) -- a simple imperative language with various control-flow constructs.

 ```hs
 data Recipe =